secbuster/dcrlnd/docs/MAKEFILE.md

 `unit-cover`
 ------------
-Runs the unit test suite with test coverage, compiling the statisitics in `profile.cov`.
+Runs the unit test suite with test coverage, compiling the statistics in `profile.cov`.

 Arguments: